-A Queue is open at both ends, which enables insert operations to be performed at one end called REAR or TAIL and delete operations to be performed at another end called FRONT or HEAD.
+A queue enables insert operations to be performed at one end called REAR or TAIL and delete operations to be performed at another end called FRONT or HEAD.

 Applications of Queue Data Structure